What is a Yin Deficiency?

 From a Western perspective, yin and yang closely relate to hormone balance, kidney and adrenal health, and overall fluid regulation in the body.
 Our modern lifestyles, diets, and stress levels can easily disrupt this balance, leading to a yin deficiency—a lack of hydration and nourishment needed to counteract excess yang.

-More severe yin deficiency can occur in those undergoing intensive medical treatments like chemotherapy or taking long-term medications that tax the kidneys and liver.
-These treatments can generate excess yang, further depleting yin and worsening symptoms like dryness, heat, and exhaustion.
+More severe yin deficiency may occur in people undergoing intensive medical treatments, such as chemotherapy, or those on long-term medications that strain the kidneys and liver.
+These therapies can generate excess heat (yang), which further depletes yin and intensifies symptoms like dryness, heat, and exhaustion.

 Because blood deficiency often accompanies yin deficiency, addressing both through diet, lifestyle, and supplementation can be key to restoring balance and preventing long-term health issues.